Understanding your health

 What is knee osteoarthritis?

-StructureNormal roleChange with osteoarthritis
+StructureNormal RoleChanges with Osteoarthritis

-CartilageCushion between the bonesGradually thinning
+CartilageCushion between bonesGradually thins

-Subchondral boneCartilage supportMay thicken
+Subchondral boneCartilage supportCan thicken

-Joint capsuleContains synovial fluidMay thicken
+Joint capsuleContains synovial fluidCan thicken

-MusclesMovement and protectionMay weaken
+MusclesMovement and protectionCan weaken

 PainAppears gradually, persists over time

-Morning stiffnessWorse in the morning or after inactivity, lasts less than 30 minutes
+Morning StiffnessWorse in the morning or after inactivity, lasts less than 30 minutes

-Decreased flexibilityLess movement available at the knee
+Decreased flexibilityLess movement available in the knee

-Functional difficultyUsual activities become more difficult
+Functional difficultyDaily activities become more difficult

-Age (50 years and older)PrincipalNoHigh
+Age (50 years and older)PrimaryNoHigh

 Previous injuriesSecondaryPartiallyModerate to high

-Female genderSecondaryNoModerate
+Female sexSecondaryNoModerate

 ObesitySecondaryYesModerate to high